What they said about the R&A vote to allow women members

 Ted Bishop, president of the PGA of America: "Women have played and will continue to play an integral role in the game of golf.
 In fact, women represent the biggest growth market in the sport, and every step to make golf more inclusive is good for the game.

-"The PGA of America is thrilled that the R&A is welcoming women into its organisation, and loudly applauds its decision."
+"The PGA of America is thrilled that the R&A is welcoming women into its organization, and loudly applauds its decision."

 Shona Robison, Scotland's cabinet secretary for sport and equalities: "In the week before Scotland welcomes golf fans from across the world for the Ryder Cup at Gleneagles, this decision is another step on the road to full equality in sport and society.

-"This decision by the world's most exclusive and prestigious golf club sees real progress towards making golf a more equal sport, which is very important.
+"This decision by the world's most exclusive and prestigious golf club sees real progress toward making golf a more equal sport, which is very important.

 "We firmly believe that there should be no barriers at all to being involved in sport with everyone able to participate in and enjoy sport - whoever they are and whatever their background.
 I hope this welcome development leads to the few remaining single-gender golf clubs to take a similar path."